My initial sketch.

 I'm listening to Catching Fire, the second book of the Hunger Games series (which I've read twice and listened to twice), and I'm at the part where Wiress keeps repeating, "Tick Tock" to the other tributes in the games.
 I don't know about you, but I love to listen to books while I work.

-This week, I worked on a clock-themed scrapbooking assignment for Lilla Rogers' Make Art That Sells e-course.
 I found it relaxing to do my drawings in fountain pen and ink and cut out some tissue bits and made watercolor blobs.

 I further explored more sketches, this time in pencil.